Languages of New Caledonia: Education

 Secondary school is under State authority (as opposed to nursery and primary school, which are under Provincial authority), therefore, the language in application is French.
 Some schools give optional native languages lessons, but it is still very rare.
 Nevertheless, four languages are proposed at the baccalaureate: Ajië, Drehu, Nengone and Paicî.
+English is a compulsory subject, with a 2015 study by the University of Technology Sydney (UTS) having reported that 90% of respondents had learnt at least some English in school, and that it was more common and more valued among younger generations.

 There has been controversy about the educational system, as it has been argued that its programs are not adapted to the needs of the local population.
 As a French overseas collectivity New Caledonia is almost exclusively under the administrative control of France at the educative level and the textbooks are tailored to European students.
 Moreover, French is only a second language for significant minority of New Caledonians.
 This situation has been described as a major cause for the high rate of illiteracy and academic failure by New Caledonian students, whose success rate at the baccalaureate is very low.
 Some have advocated to increase the importance of native languages as a teaching medium in school, while reducing the status of French to that of a second language.
 Critics have claimed that this proposal denies reality as French is the predominant native language among New Caledonian students.